 Charlotte joined the Health Economics Research Unit (HERU) in November 2019 as a Research Assistant under the Assessment of Health Technologies theme.
-Currently, she is involved in the critical assessment of the economic methods used in the single technology assessment of Enzalutamide with ADT for treating metastatic hormone-sensitive prostate cancer.
-She will graduate from the University of York in January 2020 with an MSc in Health Economics; her MSc thesis investigated time preference as a mediator of the spousal correlation in smoking.
+Currently, she is involved in the critical assessment of the economic methods used in single technology assessments as part of the external review group within the university.
+Previous projects include the conceptualisation and development of an economic model for childhood Asthma, health economic analysis alongside the RAACENO clinical trial and conducting a micro-costing analysis for the EDNA study.
+She graduated from the University of York in January 2020 with a distinction in MSc Health Economics; her MSc thesis investigated time preference as a mediator of the spousal correlation in smoking.
 This was completed within the unit during the summer of 2019.
 She also graduated from the University of Birmingham in June 2018 with a BSc Hons in Mathematical Economics and Statistics.